 I ran my first 10K here, the last of the Green Corridor runs, and wore my medal after the race for the entire day.
 And I learned to juggle, swim freestyle, do a cartwheel, and strict pull-up.

 I also joined the 5 AM club, started drinking coffee daily, and overcame my fear of asking strangers for photos.

 I went to numerous workshops, including tea, coffee, kombucha, cooking, and pottery ones.
 Plus, there was the acting one, leaving me flattered, still, with an offer to produce a one-woman show.

 I visited nine new countries from the dot.
-And I was always happy to come back, racing G through passport control, back to our humbling loft on the fringes of Chinatown and Tanjong Pagar, a serendipitous 5-minute walk from the peek-through park that stole my imagination the first time I visited Singapore.
+And I was always happy to come back, racing G through passport control, back to our humbling loft on the fringes of Chinatown and Tanjong Pagar, a serendipitous 5-minute walk from that stole my imagination the first time I visited Singapore.

 Most importantly, I met the people who make a place.
 Strangers who became friends and filled my heart with their being and quirkiness—merging speckles of their sameness and otherness with mine, into something else, a dot of a different culture and way, now part of me, and from here with me everywhere.